dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Anger and intolerance are the enemies of correct understanding.
+  Success comes from taking the initiative and following up... persisting... eloquently expressing the depth of your love.
+What simple action could you take today to produce a new momentum toward success in your life?
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1481 days)
+## 🌟 Experiences (1482 days)

 ### 🧮 Programming languages